Seagate/cortx-motr/doc/Motr_LNet_Transport.rst

   #.
 If the component used previously allocated buffers, it returns the buffer to the pool of send buffers.

   #.
 If the component built up the buffer from partly serialized and partly referenced data, it de-registers the buffer and de-provisions the memory.

+**Kernel space bulk buffer access from file system clients**

+A motr file system client uses the following pattern to use the LNet transport to initiate passive bulk transfers with motr servers.
+Memory for bulk queues will come from user space memory.
+The user space memory is not controlled by motr; it is used as a result of system calls, eg read() and write().

+#.
+The client populates a network buffer from mapped user pages, registers this buffer with the network layer and enqueues the buffer for transmission.

+#.
+When a buffer operation completes, the client will de-register the network buffer and de-provision the memory assigned.

+**User space bulk buffer access from Motr servers**

+A Motr server uses the following pattern to use the LNet transport to initiate active bulk transfers to other Motr components.

+#.
+The server establishes a network buffer pool.
+The server allocates a set of network buffers provisioned with memory and registers them with the network domain.

+#.
+To perform a bulk operation, the server gets a network buffer from the network buffer pool, populates the memory with data to send in the case of active send, and enqueues the network buffer for transmission.

+#.
+When a network buffer operation completes, the network buffer can be returned to the pool of network buffers.